eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - The authenticated identity of the Relying Party,
-- The information in the Relying Party's registration certificate or the information received from the Registrar's on-line service regarding the attributes that the Relying Party has registered during registration ("intended use")- at least in case one or more of the requested attributes is not included in the list of registered attributes,
+- The information in the Relying Party's registration certificate or the information received from the Registrar's online service regarding the attributes that the Relying Party has registered during registration ("intended use")- at least in case one or more of the requested attributes is not included in the list of registered attributes,
-- The information in the Relying Party's registration certificate or the information received from the Registrar's on-line service regarding an intermediary used by the Relying Party, if any - see [Section 3.11](#311-relying-parties-and-intermediaries).
+- The information in the Relying Party's registration certificate or the information received from the Registrar's online service regarding an intermediary used by the Relying Party, if any - see [Section 3.11](#311-relying-parties-and-intermediaries).
 - The outcome of the evaluation of the embedded disclosure policy, if any.